Tom Sawyer (1956 musical): Reception

 Variety raved, calling it "a captivating musical stanza" and noting that "(m)uch of the story was told in choreographic pantomime routines that were imaginatively staged against suggestive backgrounds designed by Thomas Hart Benton."
 Sharpe "played Tom with a convincing boyishness and was excellent in a couple of vocal duets with Bennye Gattnes, as Becky, on 'What Do You Kiss For' and 'Please Make Up.'"
 San Francisco Examiner critic Dwight Newton called the show "a 60 minute folk song. ...
 The TV show -- brushing briefly over the book's highlights -- had one thing in common with the book.
 It was something you'd like to look at again.
 And again."
 Newton also praised John Sharpe for "creating television excitement in the title role."
 Walter Hawver of Knickerbocker News hailed the show as "a television gem, an operetta in concept, pure entertainment in execution."

 Henry Mitchell of The Commercial Appeal hailed the show for treating Mark Twain's text "with unusual respect, approaching it neither as a sacred cow nor as a mere peg for some new tunes. ...'Tom' caught the general magic of the story quite well, and the use of an off-stage chorus was effective.
 The classic scenes of the story were beautifully done, and Alfred Hitchcock himself might have been proud of the graveyard."

+Staten Island Advance called it "charming and exuberant," with "stunning choreography, simple, catchy tunes, inventive harum-scarum book ... delight for youngsters and adults alike."